Can I be a delegate?

 How long is the bus ride?

 From Las Vegas, the bus ride is about 9 to 10 hours long, depending on how many stops are made.
 Obviously for anyone catching the bus north of Las Vegas, the bus ride is a bit shorter.

 What is the weather like?

 The weather is generally quite nice, although it can be cold at night and in the early morning.
 With this being said, the weather can vary wildly.
 In years past, we have experienced heavy rainstorms and even snow as late as June and July.
 Pack warm clothes as well as lighter items, just in case.

 There are many items that you may find useful during the Nevada Girls State session.
 Here’s what we suggest:

 Can I bring food?

 No. We promise to feed you three meals a day, so you won’t need to bring any food.
-Also, we do not allow delegates to keep food in their cabins because it attracts insects and animals.
+Also, we do not allow delegates to keep food in their rooms because it attracts insects and animals.

 Will there be a store?
 What will be available?
 How much do things cost?

 We do have a store where you can purchase Nevada Girls State sweatshirts and sweatpants.
 All items are sold at cost; we do not make any money from them.